 Dairy: For women who have no difficulty digesting dairy products, regular rather than low fat products have been shown to benefit fertility.

 Smoking: Smoking delays conception and can cause early menopause.
 It reduces live birth rates in IVF cycles and makes the uterus less receptive to embryo implantation.
 Marijuana is toxic to the developing egg and can interfere with ovulation.
 So you need to stop now!
-You may find acupuncture can help you with withdrawal symptoms.
+Please ask us about what supports we can provide to help you stop smoking.

 Exercise: Doing regular exercise, something you enjoy, is beneficial.
 It increases energy, lifts mood, helps you sleep and helps to control weight.
 However exercising excessively has been shown to reduce IVF success rates.
 During the first part of pregnancy you may need to pull back on exercise a little so take the opportunity now to increase your fitness.

 Sleep: More than 40% of adults get less than 7 hours sleep a night and this has adverse effects on metabolism and weight control.
 Getting enough sleep is essential to maintain optimal hormonal regulation.
-Acupuncture and Chinese herbs are both often used by those with sleep difficulties.
+Please ask us about what Chinese medicine can contribute if you are having difficulty with sleeping.

 Fumes and toxic chemicals: Chemicals in the environment like pesticides, insecticides, household cleaners and industry by-products have been shown to reduce egg viability, deplete follicle numbers and reduce IVF success rates.
 As much as possible reduce your exposure to fumes and chemicals.